Decentralized Knowledge Work: Transforming Organizational Management, Culture

 This shift occurred relatively swiftly and is transforming society and organizations.
 Knowledge organizations now must undergo a management, structural and cultural transformation to adapt.
 Some are struggling to do so and requiring staff to report to CCOs and incur the personal time and economic costs of commuting.

-It’s generating conflict, turnover and degrading morale in these organizations.
+It’s generating conflict, attrition and degrading morale in these organizations.
 It’s also a maladaptive response to the transformation of how knowledge work is done.
 It is underpinned by outdated Theory X management philosophy and related cognitive biases.

 Theory X is a management theory developed by Douglas McGregor.
 It is based on the assumptions that people don’t really want to work, lack ambition, only work to collect a paycheck, and need constant supervision.
 This theory is reinforced with how employment is defined, wherein an employer determines when, where and how work is performed.

 Related cognitive biases include anchoring (knowledge work is done at one time and one place—the CCO— or it can’t truly be work).
 Another is the sunk cost fallacy that organizational resources invested in offices require they be used lest the value of those investments isn’t fully realized/recovered.
 Theory X is reinforced by the Industrial age, hierarchal command and control management structures topped by a powerful CEO.
-That accentuates the cognitive bias since they are held by a single leader above question.
+That accentuates the cognitive biases since they are held by a single leader above question.

 In contrast to Theory X, McGregor’s Theory Y management model assumes that people want to work, want to take responsibility, and do not need much supervision.
 This lends itself to evaluating work based on outputs and a project and process versus people management approach.
+This organizing principle of knowledge work is described in a 2013 Harvard Business Review article by Roger L. Martin.

 In today’s decentralized paradigm of knowledge work, knowledge workers need Theory Y leaders, not Theory X bosses.
 That means identifying strong team leaders respected by their colleagues, supporting high functioning teams and the team formation process, and following best project management principles and practices an inculcating them into the organization.

 Those teams decide where and how often they meet in the same location or if they meet in person at all.
-The meetings serve to an end – working on the project or social bonding – and not meeting for the sake of meeting.
+The meetings serve an end – working on the project or social bonding – and not meeting for the sake of meeting.
 There may or may not be a dedicated workplace.

 To navigate this rapidly changing environment of knowledge work, organizations must adapt and transform.
 Assistance is available.
 To schedule an initial consultation, email [email protected] or call 707-414-8179.